 Reviews beneath purchase information.

-The book is also available on other Amazon sites worldwide.
+The book is available on all Amazon sites worldwide.
 Please click the link below to purchase:

 Bookmuse (Jerome Griffin):

 Mosquitoes is a rage against the machine struggle by an everyman frustrated with his life and the establishment.
 John McKay conjures images of a weary northern soul who is desperate to better the lot of his and his wife’s lives, but meets irresistible force after immovable object at every turn.